mariaabildtrup/appendix/README.md

 # Files

-1. Code folder: contains all code that is used in the analysis
+1. `Code` folder: contains all code that is used in the analysis
-2. Output files: contains output tables and figures that are used in the paper
+2. `Data` folder: contains the features dataset
-3. Animations: contains .git animations that are used as context for understanding the results of the analysis
+3. `animation_plots` folder: contains .git animations that are used as context for understanding the results of the analysis